Joe Weider: Legal issues

 In 1972, Weider and his brother Ben found themselves the target of an investigation led by U.S. Postal inspectors.
 The investigation involved the claims regarding their nutritional supplement Weider Formula No. 7.
 The product was a weight-gainer that featured a young Arnold Schwarzenegger on the label.
 The actual claim centered on consumers being able to "gain a pound per day" in mass.
 Following an appeal wherein Schwarzenegger testified, Weider was forced to alter his marketing and claims.
 Also in 1972, Weider encountered legal problems for claims made in his booklet Be a Destructive Self-Defense Fighter in Just 12 Short Lessons.

 Weider was ordered to offer a refund to 100,000 customers of a "five-minute body shaper" that was claimed to offer significant weight loss after just minutes a day of use.
 The claims, along with misleading "before and after" photographs, were deemed false advertising by a Superior Court Judge in 1976.

 In the 1980s, Weider found himself answering charges levied by the Federal Trade Commission (FTC).
 In 1984, the FTC charged that ads for Weider's Anabolic Mega-Pak (containing amino acids, minerals, vitamins, and herbs) and Dynamic Life Essence (an amino acid product) had been misleading.
 The FTC complaint was settled in 1985 when Weider and his company agreed not to falsely claim that the products could help build muscles or be effective substitutes for anabolic steroids.
 They also agreed to pay a minimum of $400,000 in refunds or, if refunds did not reach this figure, to fund research on the relationship of nutrition to muscle development.

 In 2000, Weider Nutritional International settled another FTC complaint involving false claims made for alleged weight loss products.
 The settlement agreement called for $400,000 to be paid to the FTC and for a ban on making any unsubstantiated claims for any food, drug, dietary supplement, or program.

-Death
+Personal life and death

+Weider married Hedwiges "Vicky" Uzar, with whom he had a child, before divorcing in 1960.
+In 1961, Weider married Betty Brosmer, who was then the highest-paid pin-up girl in the U.S.

 Weider died of heart failure on March 23, 2013, at Cedars-Sinai Medical Center in Los Angeles, at the age of 93.

 Honours and accolades

 On Labor Day 2006, California governor and seven times Mr. Olympia winner Arnold Schwarzenegger, a Weider protégé, presented him with the Venice Muscle Beach Hall of Fame's Lifetime Achievement award.
 Schwarzenegger credited Weider with inspiring him to enter bodybuilding and to come to the United States.
 That same year Joe and Ben received the lifetime achievement award by the Young Men's Hebrew Association.

+In 2014, Joe, Ben and Betty were inducted into the International Sports Hall of Fame.